paritytech/substrate-telemetry/README.md

 ### Run the backend and frontend using `docker`

-If you'd like to get things runing manually using docker, you can do the following:
+If you'd like to get things runing manually using Docker, you can do the following.
+This assumes that you've built the images as per the above, and have two images named `substrate-telemetry-backend` and `substrate-telemetry-frontend`.

 1. Create a new shared network so that the various containers can communicate with eachother: